-- The Federation pays full regard and commitment to following the safer recruitment, selection and preemployment vetting procedures as outlined part three of Keeping Children Safe in Education (2016). - The three schools will maintain single central records which demonstrate the relevant vetting checks required including: identity, qualifications, prohibition order and right to work in the UK. (see Appendix 7). - All recruitment materials will include reference to the Federation's commitment to safeguarding and promoting the wellbeing of pupils. - The Federation will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training as recommended by the Local Authority/Leeds LSCB. - The Federation will ensure that a person who is prohibited from teaching will not be appointed to undertake teaching work in any of its schools. - The Federation will ensure that appropriate DBS risk assessments will be undertaken as required.
-Advice and support for carrying out the risk assessments can be accessed through the Federation's HR Advisor/Provider/Contact.
+- The Federation pays full regard and commitment to following the safer recruitment, selection and preemployment vetting procedures as outlined part three of Keeping Children Safe in Education (2018). - The three schools will maintain a single central record which demonstrates the relevant vetting checks required including: identity, qualifications, prohibition order and right to work in the UK. (see Part three of KCSIE 2018). - All recruitment materials will include reference to the Federation's commitment to safeguarding and promoting the wellbeing of pupils.

+- The Federation will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training as recommended by the Local Authority/Leeds LSCP. - The Federation will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
+Written risk assessments must be undertaken for all volunteers not engaging in regulated activity.
+Advice and support for carrying out the risk assessments can be accessed through the Federation's HR Advisor/Provider/Contact or the Education Safeguarding Team. - All staff must self-declare that they are not disqualified to work with children with regards to 'Disqualification under the Childcare Act 2006'.